There are several pathways to being admitted to the Athletic Training program.

 - Visits and AT Camp

 For the Bachelor of Science in Athletic Training (BSAT) program, the pre-major requirements are typically completed in a single year and students submit their applications for secondary program admission during the spring semester.
+The BSAT program seeks to admit resilient, reflective thinkers, demonstrating compassion and diversity in background and thought, who are driven to support the health and well-being of the people of Ohio and the global community.
 Up to 30 students are admitted to the program annually.
 The BSAT program has two secondary admission pathways: a traditional pathway and an early admission pathway.
 Students selected for secondary admission must complete several enrollment requirements over the summer such as CPR certification, immunizations, technical standards, and passing a criminal background check in order to enroll in professional courses and fieldwork.

 Traditional Admission Pathway